How Listerine Reframed a Problem and watched their profits soar

 Problem:

-Identifying pain isn't always easy most customer talk about their problem but often describe the symptom, not the root cause or they focus on the wrong problem which results in a dilution of your message.
+Identifying pain isn't always easy.
+Most customer talk about their problem but often describe the symptom, not the root cause, or they focus on the wrong problem, which results in a dilution of your message.

 For example

-Imagine your customer catches the 8am train but the 5 carriage train is always full.
+Imagine your customer catches the 8 am train but the 5-carriage train is always full.
 They might say the problem is it's always overcrowded and they can't fit on the train.

 So you provide people to push the customers onto the train rather than supplying more regular trains or more carriages.

-So rather than just listening to what your customers say - you need to dig deeper and discover what problems your customers are having in real life
+So, rather than just listening to what your customers say, you need to dig deeper and discover what problems your customers are having in real life

 I've often talked about mining your customer reviews - look for common words that describe the challenges they are facing and identify the underlying impact of the problem.

-See what your prospects are talking about on social media look for recurring questions and frustrations.
+See what your prospects are talking about on social media; look for recurring questions and frustrations.

 Agitate: Agitate is crafting specific stories that resonate with your customers so they can see themselves in your message.

-To encourage customers to take action and view your product as an essential investment magnify the consequences of inaction and highlight the long-term repercussions of not addressing the problem.
+To encourage customers to take action and view your product as an essential investment, magnify the consequences of inaction and highlight the long-term repercussions of not addressing the problem.
 Show that you get them and mirror their experiences and feelings.

-For Listerine they tapped into social fear and how halitosis was keeping "Edna" from being her very best self.
+For Listerine, they tapped into social fear and how halitosis was keeping "Edna" from being her very best self.

 Solution: Tap into the value your customer gets from using your service,